 The Zebra® GK model is the best value in a desktop thermal printer.
-The GK420tTM printer provides thermal transfer and direct thermal printing at speeds up to 5 ips (inches per second) at a 203 dpi (dots per inch) print density.
-The GK420tTM supports both ZPLTM and EPLTM Zebra printer programming languages and a wide variety of interface and feature options.
+The GK420dTM printer provides direct thermal printing at speeds up to 5 ips (inches per second) at a 203 dpi (dots per inch) print density.
+The GK420dTM supports both ZPLTM and EPLTM Zebra printer programming languages and a wide variety of interface and feature options.